jurgen975/Robotics.portfolio.jeisinga/README.md

 The robot arm should be around 1.5 to 2 m long.
 The robot arm should controlled with haptic gloves or toggles.

+# 2.Conceptual design

+I am very familair with the V-shape model that is used by module architect withinn asml,applied this many times myself whena transport tool was designed git add images/my-photo.jpg git commit -m "" git push